 The Department of Sociology and Criminology aspires to be a cornerstone program in the social sciences, emphasizing writing and critical thinking, analytical skills, experiential learning, and an in-depth understanding of the changing world, including multicultural and global issues.
 The department provides comprehensive, sociology-based course work in sociology, sociology with a specialization in social work and social policy, and criminology.
 Our program is distinguished by:

 - A curriculum that emphasizes the connection between theory and practice.
 Students have numerous opportunities to apply what they have learned in the classroom to real-world settings and to everyday life.

 - Majors that culminate in a capstone experience.
-Students undertake and complete an independent empirical research project in their senior year that demonstrates their mastery of sociology or criminology.
+Students complete a research proposal in their senior year that demonstrates their mastery of sociology or criminology.
 Students present their research findings at the Butler Undergraduate Research Conference or a professional meeting.

 - An emphasis on multicultural and global issues.
 Our curriculum introduces students to other cultures and societies and prepares them for participation in an increasingly diverse and multicultural world.